dsc-courses/dsc106-2025-wi/labs/lab03/index.md

 To get checked off for the lab, please record a 2 minute video with the following components:

 1. Present your final webpage.
-1. Show how your webpage resizes gracefully.
+2. Show you interacting with your webpage from your javascript updates.
-1. Share the most interesting thing you learned from this lab.
+3. Share the most interesting thing you learned from this lab.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**